 The Group seeks to maintain a regular dialogue with both existing and potential new shareholders to communicate the Group’s strategy and progress and to understand the needs and expectations of shareholders.

-The Chief Executive and the Chief Financial Officer offer to meet with all significant shareholders after the release of the half year and full year results, and encourage all shareholders to attend and ask questions of the Board as a whole at the Annual General Meeting.
+The Chief Executive and the Chief Financial Officer offer to meet with all significant shareholders after the release of the half year and full year results.
+The Investor Meet Company platform is used to host presentations and Q&A sessions following the release of these results, which are available to all shareholders.

-The Company encourages all shareholders to attend its Annual General Meeting where they can meet and question the Directors and express ideas or concerns.
+All shareholders are encouraged to attend the Annual General Meeting where they can meet and question the Directors and express ideas or concerns.

-In addition, shareholder communication is answered, where possible or appropriate, by Directors or the Company’s broker, Shore Capital Stockbrokers Limited.
+In addition, shareholder communication is answered, where possible or appropriate, by Directors or the Company’s broker, Cavendish Capital Markets Limited.

-The Board recognises that the Company’s continued growth and long-term success is largely reliant on its relations with its stakeholders, both internal (employees and shareholders) and external (customers, suppliers, agents, business partners and advisors etc).
+The Board recognises that the Group’s continued growth and long-term success is largely reliant on its relations with its stakeholders, both internal (employees and shareholders) and external (customers, suppliers, agents, business partners and advisors etc).
+The Board reviews its key stakeholders as part of its annual agenda cycle, identifies those relationships that it is reliant on, and takes stock of the requirements of each stakeholder and how these are met.

 The Company works closely with its advisors to ensure it operates in conformity of its listing regulations as well as the social, legal, and cultural requirements where it operates.
 The Company’s customers and prospective customers are of course crucial to the growth and long-term success of the Company and as such the Company is a ‘sales-led’ business with a high priority given to customer service and interaction.

-The Group takes due account of any impact that its activities may have on the environment and seeks to minimise this impact wherever possible.
-Through the various procedures and systems, it operates, the Group ensures full compliance with health and safety and environmental legislation relevant to its activities.
+The Company takes due account of any impact that its activities may have on the environment and seeks to minimise this impact wherever possible.
+Through the various procedures and systems it operates, the Group ensures full compliance with health and safety and environmental legislation relevant to its activities.

 The Board is responsible for the systems of risk management and internal control and for reviewing their effectiveness.
 The internal controls are designed to manage rather than eliminate risk and provide reasonable but not absolute assurance against material misstatement or loss.
 Through the activities of the Audit Committee, the effectiveness of these internal controls is reviewed annually.